-Curate Terms
+Curate Terms and Conditions

-By installing, using or otherwise accessing the Curate application from any device, mobile or otherwise, You accept and agree to these terms and conditions.
-If You do not agree to these terms and conditions, do not access, download, copy or use this application.
+By installing, using, or otherwise accessing the Curate application from any device, mobile or otherwise, You accept and agree to these terms and conditions.
+If You do not agree to these terms and conditions, do not access, download, copy, or use this application.
 These terms and conditions and any appendices attached hereto (collectively, the “Agreement”) for the Curate software application (together with any updates, the “Application”) is a legal agreement between the user (“User”, “You” or “Your,” as defined more fully below), and Curate, Inc, a Delaware Corporation (“Curate” or “Us”).

 By accessing, downloading, copying, or otherwise using the Application, You acknowledge that You have read this Agreement, understand it, and agree to be bound by its terms and conditions.
 Curate will not and does not grant You access to the Application unless You agree to the terms of this Agreement.